HackOverflow404/Portfolio/README.md

 # Portfolio
 Welcome to my personal portfolio website!
 This is a handcrafted, fully responsive, animated portfolio built using **Next.js**, **Tailwind CSS**, and **Framer Motion**.
-It showcases who I am, what I do, and the projects that define my journey in cybersecurity, embedded systems, and full-stack development.
+It showcases who I am, what I do, and the projects that define my journey in cybersecurity, software development, and technology overall.

+---

 ## Tech Stack